CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 ```
 {:.term}

-and then activate Spack by sourcing (the `.` command) the setup script.
+and then activate Spack by sourcing the setup script with the `.` command.

 ```
 . spack/share/spack/setup-env.sh